dkulp2/GWAS/site/source/about.md

 ![Kendade Clapp Hall](KendadeClappHalls.jpg){:width="600px" height="400px"}

+##### The ORSG project was created and is maintained by the members of the Foulkes Lab.

 ### The Lab
 Located at Mount Holyoke College in South Hadley, MA, we are dedicated to the understanding and development of statistical methods in the realm of genomic data.
 Collaborating with investigators across multiple disciplines ranging from oncology to immunology, we investigate techniques for analyzing single nucleotide polymorphisms (SNPs) and disease outcomes, while considering the complex correlation structure of the human genome.
 Notably, we are interested in determining the association of biomarkers and given regions of the genome such as genes, lincRNAs, enhancer elements and other biologically relevant topologies.
 With the ever-changing knowledge of the functionaility of DNA, we believe it is essential to find appropriate and reproducible analytic methods for determining true causes of disease, and are committed to improving this process.